 You can configure how the AVS risk rule is triggered:

-- No Need to Match: Turns off this rule for this data point (address or postal code).
+- Don't need to match: Turns off this rule for this data point (address or postal code).

 In some scenarios, Adyen receives back an unknown error response.
 You can select to either allow or disallow transactions with this response.

-We recommend setting the risk level for this check as Match or Unable to Perform Check for postal code and address.
-Turn on Unknown Response OK? to allow unknown error responses.
+We recommend setting the risk level for this check as Match or unable to perform check for postal code and address.
+Turn on Accept 'Unknown' response to allow unknown error responses.